maxjacobson/beefsteak/posts/2012-12-31-the-horizontal-rule.md

 There aren't that many HTML tags, and markdown only supports the small subset that are relevant to writers.
 So let's make use of them.

-There are a few ways to make an `<hr />` in markdown.
+There are a few ways to make an `<hr>` in markdown.
 I tend to write `* * *` but it's flexible.
 You could use hyphens instead if you like and space them out if you like.

-In HTML, the horizontal rule looks like this: `<hr />`.
+In HTML, the horizontal rule looks like this: `<hr>`.
 On this blog, in a browser, at this time of writing, it looks like two thin lines on top of one another.
 The css I used for that looks like this:

     hr {
       padding: 0;